r1cdev/touchosc-reaktor-toybox-tp/USER_GUIDE.md

 </div>

-> [!NOTES]
+> [!CAUTION]
-> 1. Values configured in the knob 1 of the macro knobs SEQ1, SEQ2 SEQ3, are setup to a value = 60.1 .
+> Values configured in the knob 1 of the macro knobs SEQ1, SEQ2 SEQ3, are setup to a value = 60.1 .
 Do not change it.
 This value is calibrated to the smooth input of the the Counter block to generate a smooth ramp for the sequencer to work properly.

+> [!IMPORTANT]
-> 2. EXT - Reason clock mode.
+> EXT - Reason clock mode.
 Play control in Reaktor wotks with SPACE BAR in this mode.
 Unfortunately there is no option to control Reaktor transport with a Reaktor Block in this mode.
 The template sends a space-bar keystroke when you press the Play / Stop in this mode.
 But you need to have the **focus** over the Reaktor window.
 If you have a Stream Deck device it will help for your workflow.